 Maxwell summarized the conclusion in the Bitcoin Magazine article: “OpenSSL is not a suitable library for a consensus-critical system like Bitcoin.”

-libsecp256k1 represented the most consequential replacement of a dependency that Satoshi had originally chosen.
+libsecp256k1 replaced OpenSSL in Bitcoin’s consensus signature verification — the code path where every node must reach the same verdict, or the chain splits.
 Satoshi’s v0.1 used OpenSSL because it was the obvious choice in 2008 — it was the standard cryptographic library for C++ projects on Windows.
 By 2016, the Bitcoin Core developers had concluded that “obvious” was not “correct” for a consensus system, and had spent three years building a purpose-made replacement.

 This pattern — Satoshi’s design choices being progressively superseded by Bitcoin-specific implementations as the codebase matured — is one of the recurring themes in Bitcoin Core’s evolution.
 See also PR #4641 (laanwj, 2014) which began the systematic removal of Satoshi’s Hungarian-notation variable naming style from new Bitcoin Core code.